-Access token types are registered on the advice of one or more Designated Experts (appointed by the IESG or their delegate), with a Specification Required (using terminology from [RFC5226]).
+Access token types are registered with a Specification Required ([RFC5226]) after a two weeks review period on the [TBD]@ietf.org mailing list, on the advice of one or more Designated Experts.
 However, to allow for the allocation of values prior to publication, the Designated Expert(s) may approve registration once they are satisfied that such a specification will be published.

-Registration requests should be sent to the [TBD]@ietf.org mailing list for review and comment, with an appropriate subject (e.g., "Request for access token type: example"). [[

-Note to RFC-EDITOR: The name of the mailing list should be determined in consultation with the IESG and IANA.
+Registration requests must be sent to the [TBD]@ietf.org mailing list for review and comment, with an appropriate subject (e.g., "Request for access token type: example"). [[Note to RFC-EDITOR: The name of the mailing list should be determined in consultation with the IESG and IANA.
 Suggested name: oauth-ext-review.]]

-Within at most 14 days of the request, the Designated Expert(s) will either approve or deny the registration request, communicating this decision to the review list and IANA.
+Within the review period, the Designated Expert(s) will either approve or deny the registration request, communicating this decision to the review list and IANA.
 Denials should include an explanation and, if applicable, suggestions as to how to make the request successful.